Last Updated on

 11. Creating content

 Now it’s time to brainstorm what content you are going to create!
 My recommendation is to do my FF (Flourish Framework).
-This is something I am teaching in my Online Masterclass in 2020.
-Sign up here to be on the waiting list (only 5-10 seats available).
+This is something I teach in my 90-day group coaching program REVITALIZE YOUR TRAVEL BLOG.

 Not only should you do my FF method but your content should be for the reader, remember, so make it as easy to read and super informative.
 If you’re creating story-like content, then do what you need to do to suck the reader in and keep them interested.